advaithprabhudev/Stock-Analyzer-Basic/README.md

 ## How to use

-1. Type in a stock ticker symbol (like TSLA, AAPL, MSFT, etc.)
+1. Type in any ONE stock ticker symbol (like TSLA, AAPL, MSFT, etc.)
 2. Choose your start and end dates
 3. Click through the different tabs:
    - **Analytics** - basic price data